Join us for the 2023 Israel Ride: October 24-30, 2023!

 Past Partner and Beneficiary

-From 2003-2022, The Israel Ride also raised funds for Hazon.
-Hazon is leading a transformative movement weaving sustainability into the fabric of Jewish life, in order to create a healthier, more sustainable, and more equitable world for all.
-In 2022, Hazon announced a merger with the Pearlstone Retreat Center.
-While the new organization maintains a commitment to Israel, and hopes to partner with the Arava Institute in other ways, the Israel Ride is no longer a focus of Hazon’s ongoing efforts to promote sustainability within the Jewish community.
+From 2003-2022, The Israel Ride also raised funds for Adamah, formally known as Hazon.
+Adamah is leading a transformative movement weaving sustainability into the fabric of Jewish life, in order to create a healthier, more sustainable, and more equitable world for all.
+While Adamah maintains a commitment to Israel, and hopes to partner with the Arava Institute in other ways, the Israel Ride is no longer a focus of Adamah’s ongoing efforts to promote sustainability within the Jewish community.

 Financial Information